awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 Replication stops automatically when the stop point is reached\.
 The following RDS event is generated: `Replication has been stopped since the replica reached the stop point specified by the rds_start_replication_until stored procedure`\.

-After replication is stopped, in a disaster recovery scenario, you can [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote) promote the Read Replica to be the new master DB instance\.
+After replication is stopped, in a disaster recovery scenario, you can [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote) promote the Read Replica to be the new source DB instance\.
 For information about promoting the Read Replica, see [Promoting a Read Replica to Be a Standalone DB Instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 ## Read Replica Updates with MySQL<a name="USER_MySQL.Replication.ReadReplicas.Updates"></a>

 Read Replicas are designed to support read queries, but you might need occasional updates\.
-For example, you might need to add an index to speed the specific types of queries accessing the replica\.
-You can enable updates by setting the `read_only` parameter to **0** in the DB parameter group for the Read Replica\.
+For example, you might need to add an index to optimize the specific types of queries accessing the replica\.
+You can enable updates by setting the `read_only` parameter to `0` in the DB parameter group for the Read Replica\.
+Be careful when disabling read\-only on a Read Replica because it can cause problems if the Read Replica becomes incompatible with the source DB instance\.
+Change the value of the `read_only` parameter back to `1` as soon as possible\.

 ## Multi\-AZ Read Replica Deployments with MySQL<a name="USER_MySQL.Replication.ReadReplicas.MultiAZ"></a>